jbienzms/MRTL/MDM/Lab2.md

-4)	In the command prompt then enter “netsh wlan export profile name="ProfileName" folder=c:\Wifi” where the ProfileName is the name of the wifi profile you previous had written down
+4)	In the command prompt then enter “netsh wlan export profile name="ProfileName" key=clear folder=c:\Wifi” where the ProfileName is the name of the wifi profile you previous had written down
 ![](Images/lab24.png)